diarreola/puppychase/README.md

 # Puppy Chase

-Guess one letter at a time of a codeword, represented by blank placeholders for each letter, to catch your puppy before it escapes.
+Guess one letter at a time of a codeword, represented by blank placeholders for each letter, to catch your puppy before it escapes under your fence.

 ### Prerequisites